MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 - As a safeguard against lost or misplaced posting journals.

-- If you don’t want to print posting journals every time you post transactions.
+- If you don't want to print posting journals every time you post transactions.

 If you mark the option to reprint posting journals, Microsoft Dynamics GP